giuliachiola/super-blog-11ty/about.md

 <hr>

-All content in this blog is open-source and accessible [in this repository](https://github.com/giuliachiola/super-blog-content), so if you find a typo or incorrect explanations (I am trying my best to write in a fluent English, but I am still learning 😇), please open an issue/pull-request, or DM me at Twitter <a href="https://twitter.com/giulia_chiola">{{ global.twitterUsername }}</a> **Thank you!**
+All content in this blog is open-source and accessible [in this repository](https://github.com/giuliachiola/super-blog-content), so if you find a typo or incorrect explanations (I am trying my best to write in a fluent English, but I'm still learning 😇), please open an issue/pull-request, or DM me at Twitter <a href="https://twitter.com/giulia_chiola">{{ global.twitterUsername }}</a> **Thank you!**